telerik/document-processing-docs/libraries/radspreadprocessing/changes-and-backward-compatibility/backward-compatibility.md

 ## What's Different in 2022 R3

 ### Changed

+The parameterless constructors of the following classes are obsoleted:
+* TwoColorScaleValueContext
+* ThreeColorScaleValueContext
+* FiveIconSetValueContext
+* FourIconSetValueContext
+* ThreeIconSetValueContext

+### What to do now

+ Use the constructor with parameters instead.

+### Changed

 The __UpdateConditionalFormattingCellRanges__ method is marked obsolete.

 ### What to do now

 Use use the combination of __RemoveConditionalFormatting__ and __AddConditionalFormatting__ instead.
 ## What's Different in 2022 R2

 ### Changed